storybookjs/react-native/addons/storysource/README.md

 ### injectDecorator

-Tell storysource whether you need inject decorator.If false, you need to add the decorator by yourself;
+Tell storysource whether you need inject decorator.
+If false, you need to add the decorator by yourself;

 Defaults: true